spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 The first time you want to use dynamic commitments, you must add permissions at the tenant level so Spot can connect to Azure cluster environments.
 These permissions provide you with access to all the resources under the same tenant.
 Once the permissions exist, you can turn on dynamic commitments at the virtual node group level.
->Note: If this step is not successful, check your Azure environment.
+>Note: If this step is unsuccessful, check your Azure environment.

 1. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level with PowerShell: